 Academic libraries are facing uncertain times.
 The international higher education environment is very volatile and academic libraries and librarians can play a major role in helping to strategically position their parent institution within it.
-In doing so, there needs to be clarity as to what the position of the academic library is with regard to the role and function that it has within the university and also how library leadership can have pan-institutional influence and impact.
+In doing so, there needs to be clarity as to what the position of the academic library is with regard to the role and function it has within the university and how library leadership can have pan-institutional influence and impact.
 There are several ways in which the academic library can position itself and this collection demonstrates many of these.
 Strategic alignment with the university and its mission is a fundamental part of successful positioning, as is being flexible, adaptable and responsive to changing needs, requirements and expectations.
-Developments in research support and scholarly communications, as well as super-convergences with other academic support departments are examples of such responsiveness.
+Developments in research support and scholarly communications, as well as super-convergences with other academic support departments, are examples of such responsiveness.

 Table of Contents